mapbox/mapbox-gl-sync-move/README.md

 Run the unit tests with `npm test`.

-Start a server to perform manual tests with `npm run start`.
+To manually test, ensure you have a `MapboxAccessToken` environment variable set.
+Then start the server with `npm run start`.